mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat547-hw8-thibodeau-mylinh/README.md

 ## Welcome to the tutorial for my Genomic Disorders Exploration Shiny App

 Since the field of genetics/genomics is quite specialized, I realized it might pose difficulties for people to review my Shiny App without any guidance.
 Therefore, I decided to write a short tutorial to easy the process.
+Please note that this information can also be found in the GDE App itself (tab 5 - Tutorial).

 ## Why this app?